pi-apps/pi-platform-docs/platform_API.md

   // Status flags representing the current state of this payment
   status: {
-    developer_approved: boolean, // Server-Side Approval
+    developer_approved: boolean; // Server-Side Approval
-    transaction_verified: boolean, // blockchain transaction verified
+    transaction_verified: boolean; // blockchain transaction verified
-    developer_completed: boolean, // Server-Side Completion
+    developer_completed: boolean; // Server-Side Completion
-    cancelled: boolean, // cancelled by the developer or by Pi Network
+    cancelled: boolean; // cancelled by the developer or by Pi Network
-    user_cancelled: boolean, // cancelled by the user },
+    user_cancelled: boolean; // cancelled by the user },

   // Blockchain transaction data:
   transaction: null | { // This is null if no transaction has been made yet
-    txid: string, // id of the blockchain transaction
+    txid: string; // id of the blockchain transaction
-    verified: boolean, // true if the transaction matches the payment, false otherwise
+    verified: boolean; // true if the transaction matches the payment, false otherwise
-    _link: string, // a link to the operation on the Blockchain API },
+    _link: string; // a link to the operation on the Blockchain API },
 };
 ```